-What I mean by this is there is a lot of information about the world and our human bodies that Descartes did not have understanding of which we do have today which influence his argument.
-If one gave this present-day information to Descartes, I would conjecture his would disagree with his conclusions that God exists, the mind is seperate from the body.
+In the present day, we understand more about the world and our human bodies than Descartes.
+If one gave this present-day information to Descartes, I would conjecture he would disagree with his conclusions that God exists, the mind is separate from the body.

 On Why God Exists

 To oversimplify the reason Descartes argues that God exists is that there had to be a cause to put in everyone's mind that God exists.
 To grossly over simply he argued that a cause could not be less "real" than the effect and since God is the highest form of reality there must have been a God to put into everyone's mind that there is a God.

 Descartes grew up in 17th century Europe where everyone around him was likely Christian and more so monotheistic.
 If he had access to the same communication and understanding of other religions that we have today he would not be able to make that same argument.
 How could there be other people in the world that do not believe that God is the highest form of reality like I do?
 Without knowing it Descartes may have still been holding on to some preconceived beliefs without fully realizing it because that was all he was surrounded by in that time period.

 On The Mind Being Separate From the Body